wrld3d/wrld-example-app/android/README.md

 5. For example: `ndk-build COMPILE_CPP_03=1`
 6. Run the project as normal.

+#### Debug & Release Builds

+You can specify whether to build in debug mode or release mode by using the `NDK_DEBUG` option.

+For example, to build in debug, follow the steps described [here](#c03-builds) to edit the ndk-build command, and replace it with the following:

+-	`ndk-build NDK_DEBUG=1`

+This will disable optimizations and generate debug symbols.
+See the [NDK documentation](http://developer.android.com/ndk/guides/ndk-build.html#dvr) for more details on the `NDK_DEBUG` option and how it interacts with the `android:debuggable` option in the Android manifest.

 ### Speeding up build times

 1. Compiling on multiple threads: